Wall Street (1987 film): Development

-After the success of Platoon (1986), Stone wanted film school friend and Los Angeles screenwriter Stanley Weiser to research and write a screenplay about quiz show scandals in the 1950s.
+After the success of Platoon (1986), Oliver Stone wanted film school friend and Los Angeles screenwriter Stanley Weiser to research and write a screenplay about quiz show scandals in the 1950s.
 During a story conference, Stone suggested making a film about Wall Street instead.
-The director pitched the premise of two investment partners getting involved in questionable financial dealings, using each other, and they are tailed by a prosecutor as in Crime and Punishment.
-The director had been thinking about this kind of a movie as early as 1981 and was inspired by his father, Lou Stone, a broker during the Great Depression at Hayden Stone.
+Stone pitched the premise of two investment partners getting involved in questionable financial dealings, using each other, and they are tailed by a prosecutor as in Crime and Punishment.
+Stone had been thinking about this kind of a film as early as 1981 and was inspired by his father, Lou Stone, a broker during the Great Depression at Hayden Stone.

-The filmmaker knew a New York businessman who was making millions and working long days putting together deals all over the world.
+Stone knew a New York businessman who was making millions and working long days putting together deals all over the world.
 This man started making mistakes that cost him everything.
-Stone remembers that the "story frames what happens in my movie, which is basically a Pilgrim's Progress of a boy who is seduced and corrupted by the allure of easy money.
+Stone remembers that the "story frames what happens in my movie, which is basically a The Pilgrim's Progress of a boy who is seduced and corrupted by the allure of easy money.
 And in the third act, he sets out to redeem himself".
 Stone asked Weiser to read Crime and Punishment, but Weiser found that its story did not mix well with their own.
 Stone then asked Weiser to read The Great Gatsby for material that they could use, but it was not the right fit either.
 Weiser had no prior knowledge of the financial world and immersed himself in researching the world of stock trading, junk bonds, and corporate takeovers.
 He and Stone spent three weeks visiting brokerage houses and interviewing investors.